September 24, 2025

 Currently, the Kenyan solar market is predominantly supplied by imported modules from Asia and Europe.
 While this has met initial demand, it also presents a distinct challenge and an opportunity: inconsistent quality.
 The market is often flooded with panels of varying standards, making it difficult for consumers and businesses to secure reliable, long-lasting products.

-A local factory can address this quality gap directly.
+A local factory can address this quality gap head-on.
 By implementing internationally recognized quality control standards, a local manufacturer can build a reputation for reliability and trust.
 Properly understanding solar panel certifications is not just a technical detail; it becomes a powerful market differentiator.

 Frequently Asked Questions (FAQ)